15 Best Things to Do in Red Deer, Alberta

 Kerry Wood Nature Center

 Set along the south bank of the Red Deer River, Kerry Wood Nature Center is open year-round and provides stunning scenery regardless of the season.
-It offers a network of over three miles of trails within a protected bird preserve called Gaetz Lake Migratory Sanctuary which spans almost 300 acres.
+It offers a network of over three miles of trails within a protected bird preserve called Gaetz Lake Migratory Sanctuary, which spans almost 300 acres.

+Numerous viewing decks throughout allow visitors to spot countless species of native migratory birds.
+The nature center on-site offers interactive exhibits about the area’s ecology.
 Be sure to find the magical music garden featuring outdoor instruments to create your own symphony inspired by the surroundings.
 This is one of the best ways to engage with the local wilderness of Red Deer.

 Heritage Ranch

-You’ll find hayrides and horse-drawn carriages as well as an interactive ranch tracker game that is basically an elaborate scavenger hunt making Heritage Ranch one of the best things to do in Red Deer for families.
+Heritage Ranch has over 200 acres of fun-filled farm land for a variety of festive activities to partake in.
+You’ll find hayrides, horse-drawn carriages, and an interactive ranch tracker game, an elaborate scavenger hunt, making Heritage Ranch one of the best things for families to do in Red Deer.

-There are pumpkin patches, easter egg hunts, holiday lights, and wine tastings.
-There are plenty of trails to traverse, and each activity is adorned with the beautiful natural backdrop of the ranch.
+There are pumpkin patches, easter egg hunts, holiday lights, and wine tastings as well as their on-site restaurant, Westlake Grill, which is a go-to for gourmet grub in the area.There are plenty of trails to traverse, and each activity is adorned with the beautiful natural backdrop of the ranch.
 Mitchell Pond is a favorite fixture of the landscape here with opportunities for park playing, picnics, and fishing.

 The MAG

-Officially named the Red Deer Museum and Art Gallery, the MAG is a must visit cultural center of the city.
+Officially named the Red Deer Museum and Art Gallery, the MAG is a must-visit cultural center of the city.
 Their historical collection of archaeological artifacts, antique agricultural equipment, and textiles create a delightful way to delve into the heritage of Red Deer.

-The gallery space displays works from local artisans in many mediums boasting both permanent and rotating installations.
+The gallery space displays works from local artisans in many mediums, boasting permanent and rotating installations.
 It’s also an educational center that offers engaging events for all ages.
+Make sure to check their schedule to see what captivating programs are being held during your visit as there are often lectures, films, or creative workshops.

 Sunnybrook Farm Museum